TommasoPetrolito/wn-data-grc.tab/README.md

 # wn-data-grc.tab
 AGWN - Ancient Greek WordNet tab compatible with Open Multilingual WordNet

+This data has been mapped to Open Multilingual WordNet tab format by Tommaso Petrolito (tommasouni «at» gmail «dot» com).

 README
 Ancient Greek WordNet is a lexico-semantic resource mapped on Princeton WordNet 3.0.
 The synsets provided by the current version 0.5 here are filtered through Minozzi’s Latin WordNet synset IDs.